apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 # Single-user behavior

-apnscp supports a single-user behavior which disables the benefits of [Fortification](Fortification.md).
+ApisCP supports a single-user behavior which disables the benefits of [Fortification](Fortification.md).
 This behavior is consistent with cPanel and competing panels that do not isolate web users.
 Set `apache,webuser` to match the account admin:

 ```bash
 EditDomain -c apache,webuser=myadmin -D mydomain.com